ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 - Chapter 5 of *Programming and Mathematical Thinking*
 - Chapter 2 of *Doing Math with Python*
+- Check out the [course slides](/slides/discrete-structures/data-containers/) for a detailed investigation of these chapters!

 ???+ note "Technical Concepts"